w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* explain strategies that people with disabilities use to identify, operate, and interact with user interface components, such as forms and custom widgets
+* explain strategies that people with disabilities use to identify, distinguish, and operate interactive user interface components, such as forms and custom widgets
+* ensure all interactive user interface components can be operated using the keyboard
-* provide clear and distinguishable names and instructions that allow to identify user interface components, such as form fields and custom widgets
+* provide clear and distinguishable names and instructions that allow to identify interactive user interface components, such as form fields and custom widgets
 * provide meaningful and descriptive notification messages about imminent time limits, errors, suggestions for corrections, successes, or any other event resulting from user input
-* ensure that meaningful sequence and clear focus indicators for user interface components are provided
+* create designs that allow for interactive user interface components to have meaningful sequence and clear focus indicators both individually and when operated in the  context of a rich application
-* ensure all interactive user interface components can be operated using the keyboard
 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs
 * define mechanisms that allow users to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications and expected behavior of custom widgets
 * identify related requirements for developers to create designs using native HTML elements to the extent possible and describe their benefits in relation to non-native elements